AFFIDAVIT AND NOTARY SERVICES – IMPARTIAL AND EMPOWERED BY LAW

 LEGALLY AUTHORIZED BY THE STATE OF ARIZONA

 While the force of Arizona law backs up all authorized work by our notaries, it is important for our clients to understand what notaries can’t do.
 Notaries cannot give legal advice or do anything that is considered as constituting the practice of law.
-They can’t execute any notarial certificate that contains false statements or are incomplete or contain a signature of anyone related by marriage or adoption.
+They can’t execute any notarial certificate that contains false statements, are incomplete, or contain a signature of anyone related by marriage or adoption.
 As mentioned above, our notaries will not notarize a document without the signer being preset.
 Obviously, our notaries do not get involved in any kind of fraud or deceit with the intent to injure another person or substantially benefit the notary.

 For any need that you have which requires a notary public, Inter-State Investigative Services is happy and ready to help.
 For an affidavit or any other legal document, do not hesitate to contact us for our notary services, by clicking the “Submit a Case” button at the top of the page, or call 800.729.0311 now.